A positive adoption experience can change the world for both you and an animal in need!

 Fill out our Adoption Form online.
 Yes, we ask many questions!
 It is through your answers that we’re best able to determine if a particular dog is a good match for you and your family.
 If you are not applying for a specific dog, it will give us the information we need (i.e. experience, lifestyle, etc.) to be able to match every dog with the appropriate home.

-If more information is required, a volunteer from our Placement Department will contact you to review your answers, fill in any blanks and provide you with more details on the animal you’re interested in.
+If more information is required, our adoption coordinator will contact you to review your answers, fill in any blanks and provide you with more details on the animal you’re interested in.
 At this point you’ll be advised if the dog that you’re interested in is a good match or not.
 Please keep in mind that there could be several people interested in the same dog.
 Our goal is to find the best match for the dog.

 If you’re selected as the best match for the dog, we’ll contact you and arrange for a home visit, by appointment, for you to meet the animal one-on-one.
 If you wish to adopt this animal, you’ll be asked to sign an Adoption Contract and also to pay an Adoption Fee.